Learn from the Best

 Kyle Chong (UC Berkeley '19) is currently an Assistant Coach for The Harker School in San Jose, California.
 As a debater, Kyle was President of the Bronx Science Speech & Debate Team.
 He amassed seven bids to the Tournament of Champions while at Bronx Science, ending his career at tenth in the country.
 Kyle has made numerous outround appearances at tournaments like Princeton, Harvard, Yale, Emory, Blake, the Glenbrooks, Penn, and Lexington.
 His students have achieved success at both the local and national level, including back-to-back championships at Arizona State and Stanford, elimination round appearances at the Glenbrooks, Bronx, Berkeley, and Blake, as well as numerous bids to the TOC.
 Kyle is very excited to be working with the Victory Briefs Institute this summer!

-Cara Day has debated for three years at St. Agnes Academy in Houston, Texas, competing in PF for two, and LD for one.
-She has been the captain of the team for two years and is a three-time qualifier to TFA state.
-Cara was invited to the University of Pennsylvania and the Kandi King Round Robins.
-She earned a bid to the Tournament of Champions in PF at Bellaire her junior year and received an at-large bid to the International TOC, where, she placed in the top 15.
-Cara was one of two girls invited to compete in the Ronald Reagan Great Communicator Debate Series in Simi Valley, California.
-Cara will be attending the University of Texas at Austin in the fall as an English major.
-She attended VBI as a camper last year and is so thrilled to be teaching this year.
+Cara Day has debated for three years at St. Agnes Academy in Houston, Texas, competing in PF for two and in LD for one.
+She has been the captain of her team for two years and has qualified to the TFA State Tournament twice in PF and once in LD.
+Cara broke at TFA state this year in Lincoln Douglas debate, her first year competing in LD, and she was the second highest seeded female at the tournament.
+She was invited to the University of Pennsylvania and the Kandi King Round Robins.
+Cara earned a bid to the Tournament of Champions in PF at Bellaire her junior year and placed in the top-15 at International TOC.
+Cara was one of two girls to qualify to compete in the Ronald Reagan Great Communicator Debate Series in Simi Valley, California.
+Cara will be attending the University of Texas at Austin in the fall, double majoring in Plan II Honors and English.
+She attended VBI as a camper last year and is so thrilled to be teaching this year!

 Dhruv Dhuper graduated from Klein High School in Texas, where he served as an officer on the team for two years.
 During his career, Dhruv has reached late out-rounds at the NSDA Nationals Tournament, qualified for the Tournament of Champions, co-championed the Bellaire Forensics Tournament and Hockaday invitational, and championed the University of Texas Longhorn Classic.
 Moreover, he has also qualified for the TFA State tournament 3 times, reaching semi-finals there his junior year.
 Dhruv is very excited to be working as an instructor this summer!